 Dr. Michael R Knowles is a Professor of Pulmonary and Critical Care medicine at UNC.
 He has over 3 decades of clinical research experience that spans across the disciplines of biology, physiology, and design of clinical trials in both the academic and private sectors.
 He is currently the head of two large multicenter studies: 1) Genetic Modifiers of Disease phenotype (severity) in cystic fibrosis lung and liver disease, which also includes a recently formed International Consortium doing a whole genome scan; and 2) a Consortium with 8 sites in North America to study rare genetic disorders of mucociliary clearance.

+Figure 1.
 Schematic drawing of the eukaryotic cilium.

 Genetic Disorders of Mucociliary Clearance.
 NIH/NHLBI (Knowles).

 The major goal of this project is to establish a network of geographically-dispersed clinical research sites that are designed to study rare diseases of the airways.
 These sites will collaborate in diagnostic, genetic, and a range of other studies in mucociliary clearance, including primary ciliary dyskinesia (PCD).
 A major focus is the identification of disease-causing genes for PCD.

 Genetic Modifiers in CF Lung Disease.
 NIH/NHLBI (Knowles).

 The major goals of this study are to identify associations between non-CFTR genes and the pulmonary phenotype, and test for the association of candidate modifier alleles with severity (or mildness) of pulmonary disease.
 Identification of genes that modulate the severity of the pulmonary phenotype will improve understanding of the pathophysiology of CF lung disease and identify new targets for therapeutic intervention.